Bilby, Haak place in Congressional Art Competition

 Other winners of the competition were:

-• Second place: Elizabeth Miller, Don Tyson School of Innovation, "COVID Time Dilation"
+• Second place: Elizabeth Miller, Tyson School of Innovation, "COVID Time Dilation"

 • Third place: Ellie Benson, Har-Ber High School, "Raspberry Lemonade"